vdavid/number-learning-app/docs/adding-a-language.md

     - `helpText`
         - `helpText` is an important feature where we can aid the language student with clues for remembering the number, or about understanding the logic in the language.
+        - Length should be max.
+170 chars (soft limit), but be concise, only use longer helpTexts if meaningful.
-        - We'd probably leave them empty for numbers above 1,000 and the such, but for numbers especially in the beginning, it'd be important to not just quiz them but also help English speakers understand the logic.
+        - Leave the vast majority of them empty for numbers above 1,000 and the such, but for numbers especially in the beginning, it'd be important to not just quiz them but also help English speakers understand the logic.
         - I'd like to add stuff like, {25, helpText: 'In Danish, we base things on 100, so 25 is like "quarter-of-a-hundred"'} and for Swedish, {11, helpText: "It's irregular, like in English."}, or also "{20,